On the analysis of spectral deferred corrections for differential-algebraic equations of index one: Numerical results

-\prettyref{fig:fig3} shows the local truncation error (LTE) for constrained SDC with \texttt{MIN-SR-NS} preconditioning in each iteration against time step sizes as predicted by \prettyref{thm:lte_sdc_c}.
-After $k = 1$ iteration the numerical solutions gain even two orders such that they achieve a fourth-order accuracy.
-The maximum order of the underlying quadrature rule is thus already reached after four iterations.
+\prettyref{fig:fig3} shows the time step sizes against the local truncation error (LTE) of the \texttt{SDC-C} method using \texttt{MIN-SR-NS} coefficients after each iteration $k$ as predicted by \prettyref{thm:lte_sdc_c}.
+After $k = 1$ iteration, the numerical solutions gain even two orders.
+Therefore, the maximum order is achieved after four iterations.
+Numerical experiments have shown that an order jump of two is achieved after $k = M - 1$ iterations, but the authors do not have a theoretical explanation.
 The observation was already made in \cite{Caklovic2025} and carries over to the DAE case studied here.

-In \prettyref{fig:fig4} the costs in terms of wall-clock time against the error of the constrained SDC method for different $\bm{Q}_\Delta$ matrices using $M = 6$ nodes are shown.
-The parallel schemes are significantly faster than the serial constrained SDC schemes.
-For larger step sizes \texttt{MIN-SR-NS} preconditioning performs even faster than using the \texttt{MIN-SR-S} preconditioning that is expected since the differential equation is non-stiff and the algebraic constraints representing the stiff limit is treated implicitly but without numerical integration.
-For large step sizes the scheme with the \texttt{Picard} preconditioner gains a small advantage but in general all sequential schemes have a similar runtime.
+In \prettyref{fig:fig4}, the $L_\infty$ error against the wall-clock time of different \texttt{SDC-C} methods based on $M = 6$ nodes is shown.
+The parallel schemes are significantly faster than the serial \texttt{SDC-C} schemes.
+For time step sizes $\Delta t = 0.5, 0.2, 0.1, 0.05$, \texttt{SDC-C} using \texttt{MIN-SR-NS} coefficients is more efficient than using the \texttt{MIN-SR-S} coefficients, which is expected because the differential equation is non-stiff and algebraic constraints representing the stiff limit are treated implicitly without numerical integration.
+For the largest step size, the \texttt{IE} and \texttt{LU} methods perform better.
+In general, all sequential schemes have a similar runtime.
+For smaller $\Delta t$, the benefit in runtime allows the parallel methods to use larger time step sizes than the serial methods by maintaining high accuracy.
+However, this is dependent of the number of nodes $M$ because larger time step sizes result in less precision for smaller $M$.